Preview

 });

-component to achieve module preview functionality.
+</script>This example shows how to use usePtah in combination with the <Preview> component to achieve module preview functionality.